huntabyte/unetlab.github.io/_posts/2014-10-29-check-if-virtualization-technology-is-available-for-unetlab.md

 layout: post
 published: true
 title: "Check if Virtualization Technology is available for UNetLab"
-excerpt:
+abstract: !
 "HowTo check if VT is configured for UNetLab software."
-section: "HowTo"
+categories:
+- HowTo
 authors:
 - andrea
 tags: